jluna-dev/simulate-moving-object/README.md

+## simulate-moving-object
+Program to simulate a moving object on a table

 ### About
 - The purpose of this test is to cover general practices, design and structure as well as algorithmic solutions for a smaller project.
 - You can make assumptions if nothing is specifically stated, but be sure to document these.